 Ryan Singel, "Is the Hacking Threat to National Security Overblown?"
 Wired, June 3, 2009.

 Ryan Singel, "Cyberwar Hype Intended to Destroy the Open Internet," Wired, March 1, 2010.

-These authors all question the popular notion that terrorism has been greatly aided by the internet.
-They show that the internet does serve terrorists, like anyone, as a communication tool.
-However, terrorists take great risks of capture or disruption by organizing plots there, misinformation is rife online, and virtual terrorism training is far inferior to traditional sort.
+- Mette Eilstup-Sangiovanni, Calvert Jones, Michael Kenney and Anne Stenersen all question the popular notion that terrorism has been greatly aided by the internet.
+They show that while the internet does serve terrorists as a communication tool, terrorists must take great risks of capture or disruption by organizing plots online, misinformation is rife online, and virtual terrorism training is far inferior to traditional sort.

 Anne Stenersen, "The Internet: A Virtual Training Camp?"
 Terrorism and Political Violence, Vol. 20, No. 2 (April 2008), pp. 215-233.

 - The cyber-alarmist literature constantly refers to the dangers of "a digital Pearl Harbor."
 John Mueller examines the damage perpetrated at the actual Pearl Harbor.
 Although very commonly described as a "disaster" and "catastrophe," the 1941 attacks actually did very little lasting physical damage (beyond the lives lost).
 There was a dead loss of only two very old battleships, and almost all other damage was quickly repaired.
 American industry soon supplied new ships and planes in enormous numbers, and the ability of the United States to enter the Pacific War was scarcely delayed.
 From a military perspective, the attack was essentially an inconvenience.
 As many of the articles above suggest, that would be the likely consequence of a digital attack.